 Except as otherwise provided by law, a person accused of a criminal offense is entitled to a bond/bail.
 When a judge sets the bond, he/she considers and makes a finding on the court record as to: the seriousness of the offense charged, the protection of the public, the previous criminal record and the probability or improbability of the person accused appearing for future court dates.

 If you have been charged with a misdemeanor, you have the right to have an attorney.
 You may hire an attorney at your own expense, or if you are unable to afford an attorney the court may appoint one on your behalf if the court determines that it might sentence you to jail.
 You may be required to reimburse the court for some or all of the expense of your court-appointed attorney.

 MSU students may be represented by ASMSU Student Legal Services at no cost.
 If you are an MSU student, you should contact ASMSU Student Legal Services at (517) 353-3716.

 If you have entered a plea of not guilty or mute at your arraignment, your case will be set for a pretrial conference.
 At the pretrial conference you, and your attorney if you have one, will meet with the assistant prosecutor or assistant city attorney.
 If any plea agreements are reached, you may appear before the judge that same day to enter your plea.
-If a plea agreement is not reached, the matter will either be re-scheduled for the next court date.
+If a plea agreement is not reached, the matter will be rescheduled for the next court date.